petersid2022/master-thesis/notes.md

 > [!TIP]
 >
-> How do we know that the text speculative decoding produces is "as good as" what the target model would have produced on its own?
+> How do we know SD text is "as good as" what the target would have written alone?
-> Short answer for vanilla SD: by construction, it is *identical in distribution*.
-Long answer below.
+> Vanilla SD: identical in distribution, by construction.
+Details below.

-### Why naive perplexity is a trap
+### PPL of two samples is not a comparison

-The first instinct is: "run target alone, run SD, compute perplexity of each output, compare."
-This is wrong for two reasons:
+First idea: run target alone, run SD, compare PPL of the two texts.
+Skip that.

-1. **They sample different sequences.** Perplexity of a *generated* sequence under the model that generated it is a self-evaluation, not a comparison.
-Two different valid completions of the same prompt can have very different per-token perplexities and both be high-quality.
+1. They sample different sequences.
+PPL of a generated sequence under the model that generated it is self-evaluation.
+Two valid completions of the same prompt can have very different per-token PPL and both be fine.
-2. **For vanilla SD the comparison is theoretically vacuous.** The output of correct SD is a *sample* from the target - exactly.
-So `PPL(SD output | target)` and `PPL(target output | target)` have the same distribution.
-Reporting "they match" doesn't prove much; reporting "they differ" proves your SD implementation is buggy.
+2. For vanilla SD the comparison is empty.
+Correct SD is a sample from the target.
+PPL(SD | target) and PPL(AR | target) have the same distribution.
+"They match" proves nothing.
+"They differ" means the implementation is wrong.

-So perplexity is useful here as a **sanity check** (the implementation is correct) and as a **drift metric** (for lossy variants), not as a quality comparison between losslessly-equivalent algorithms.
+So: PPL as a sanity check (did I implement acceptance correctly) and as a drift metric (lossy variants).
+Not as a quality bake-off between two lossless algorithms.

 ### The acceptance rule and why it preserves the distribution

-Let `p(x | ctx)` be the target distribution and `q(x | ctx)` the draft distribution at the current position.
-Draft proposes `x ~ q`.
-Speculative sampling accepts `x` with probability
+Let p(x | ctx) be the target distribution and q(x | ctx) the draft distribution at the current position.
+Draft proposes x ~ q.
+Speculative sampling accepts x with probability

 ```
 α(x) = min(1, p(x) / q(x))